andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * If you can think of any use-cases or alternate models that should be shown in the first 3 vignettes, please add.

+## COMPLETED

+* I tried the with_grid option in make_diagram, but it doesn't seem to work.
+I think having the ability to show a grid/coordinate system would be very helpful during the manual adjustment stages, so let's have that option.
+Also, I noticed the y coordinates are at times negative.
+Wouldn't it be more conventional to have the coordinate 0/0 point in the bottom left corner of the diagram and all x/y values are then positive?
+But if that would be a major recoding, then I'm ok with having the 0/0 point wherever it is (I actually don't know right now without seeing a coord system where exactly that point is).
+    + with_grid option got accidentally shunted into the aesthetics list; is working now as a stand alone argument in make_diagram.
+    + The first node is now centered on 0,0.
+So the ymin will be negative.
+It is easiest to have the first node be the origin.
+But we can probably move the origin to the bottom right by shifting the entire diagram before exporting the data frames. **Take a look at the diagram with_grid now and see what you think.**

 # 2021-04-30